elmbridge/curriculum/Our First Full Feature.md

 ![Elm Architecture](images/elm-architecture-2.jpeg)

 In our case, we want to build a switch that will allow users to toggle between "Translate Text" and "Translate Emoji."
 We can use the [materialize.css](http://materializecss.com/) lever component to do the job.
-Between the text input and paragraph tag in our `View.view` function, you should insert the following markup:
+Between the text input and paragraph tag that our `View.view` function produces, we want the following markup to appear:

 ```html
 <div class="switch center">